Cris7777/MSiA423-Project-Repo/README.md

     + Influential Observations

-        Check all observations with extreme values, such as lower than 0 or larger than 100.
+        Check all observations with extreme values, for example, observations with some attributes of lower than 0 or larger than 100.

   * Data Cleaning